-We have audited the accompanying statement of assets and liabilities of Flaherty & Crumrine Dynamic Preferred and Income Fund Incorporated (the Fund), including the portfolio of investments, as of November 30, 2023, the related statements of operations and cash flows for the year then ended, the statements of changes in net assets available to common stock for each of the years in the two year period then ended, and the related notes (collectively, the financial statements) and the financial highlights for each of the years in the ten year period then ended.
-In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Fund as of November 30, 2023, the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the years in the two year period then ended, and the financial highlights for each of the years in the ten year period then ended, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statement of assets and liabilities of Flaherty & Crumrine Dynamic Preferred and Income Fund Incorporated (the Fund), including the portfolio of investments, as of November 30, 2024, the related statements of operations and cash flows for the year then ended, the statements of changes in net assets available to common stock for each of the years in the two-year period then ended, and the related notes (collectively, the financial statements) and the financial highlights for each of the years in the ten-year period then ended.
+In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Fund as of November 30, 2024, the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the years in the two-year period then ended, and the financial highlights for each of the years in its net assets for each of the years in the two-year period then ended, and the financial highlights for each of the years in its net assets for each of the years in the two-year period then ended, and the financial highlights for each of the years in the ten-year period then ended, in conformity with U.S. generally accepted accounting principles.